 Risk is inherent with every business and how well a business manages risk can ultimately determine its success.
-We face a number of risks, including those described under "Risk Factors" in our 2022 Annual Report and in the other reports we file with the SEC from time to time.
+We face a number of risks, including those described under "Risk Factors" in our 2023 Annual Report and in the other reports we file with the SEC from time to time.
 Our Board is actively involved in oversight of risks that could affect us.
 This oversight is conducted primarily by our full Board, which has responsibility for general oversight of risks.
 Our Board oversees our risk management processes directly and through its committees.
-Our management is responsible for risk management on a day-to-day basis and our Board and its committees oversee the risk management activities of management.
+Our management is responsible for risk management on a dayto-day basis and our Board and its committees oversee the risk management activities of management.
 Our Board satisfies this responsibility through full reports by each committee chair regarding the committee's considerations and actions, as well as through regular reports directly from officers responsible for oversight of particular risks within our company, including those related to any potential security breaches.
 The Audit Committee oversees risk management activities related to financial controls, legal and compliance risks and cybersecurity risks.
 As part of this oversight, the Audit Committee receives regular reports from management on such risks at its regularly scheduled meetings and the actions management has taken to limit, monitor or control such exposures.
-The Audit Committee also meets with members of our information technology department not less than twice per year to assess information security risks (including cybersecurity risks) and to evaluate the status of our cybersecurity efforts, which include a broad range of tools and training initiatives that are designed to work together to protect the data and systems used in our business.
+The Audit Committee also meets with members of our information technology department, including our Head of Information Security, not less than twice per year to assess information security risks (including cybersecurity risks) and to evaluate the status of our cybersecurity efforts, which include a broad range of tools and training initiatives that are designed to work together to protect the data and systems used in our business.
 The Audit Committee also meets privately with representatives from our independent registered public accounting firm as part of its oversight of our risk management.
 The Compensation Committee oversees risk management activities relating to our compensation policies and practices, our organizational health and succession planning for the members of our senior management.
 The Nominating and Corporate Governance Committee oversees risk management activities relating to our Board's composition and succession planning for our chief executive officer.
+The Science and Technology Committee oversees risk management activities relating to our research and development pipeline.
 In addition, members of our senior management team attend our quarterly Board meetings and are available to address any questions or concerns raised by the Board on risk management and any other matters.
 Our Board believes that full and open communication between management and the Board is essential for effective risk management and oversight.